rishadomar/livingston-react-library/README.md

 npm run postversion

 4) npm login
-username: rishadauxcoza
-p: )EKy,+)-7iYQQB9

-4) Publish
+5) Publish
+npm version <patch or minor or major>
 npm publish

-5) Commit your code and push to git
+6) Commit your code and push to git

-6) Use the code in your app
+7) Use the code in your app
-npm ...
+npm install livingston-react-library

-Todo:
-- Add a simple test
-- check all the npm commands
+import { HelpBox } from 'livingston-react-library/lib/esm';

+To update:
-- npm publish
+npm update livingston-react-library
-- add and use in app